 Like all Western Mountaineering sleeping bags, the Puma is filled with 850+ fill power goose down which has a very high warmth to weight ratio.
-To put this in perspective, the Puma MF only weighs 3 lb.
-7 oz and is among the lightest sleeping bags you can buy with this temperature rating on the market today.
+Weighing just 3 lbs 7 oz, it’s also one of the lightest sleeping bags you can buy with this temperature rating on the market today.

 Feature wise, the Puma has two large down-filled draft tubes on either side of the zipper to block heat loss and a very comfortable draft collar that wraps around your upper chest and behind your neck to keep warm air from escaping your bag when you move around at night.

 The hood is spacious and comfortable and easily fits a down or primaloft pillow if you want a little extra comfort.
 My model here, on leave from Warmlite, is posing with a stuffed moose.
 The moose is not included with the bag and must be purchased separately.

 Sizewise, the regular 6 foot bag has a shoulder/hip/foot circumference of 64/55/39 inches, making it a moderately snug around the shoulders and upper body for a 200 lb man.
 However, I was still able to stow some damp gear in my bag to dry overnight, including my plastic boot liners and gauntlet glove liners without being overly crowded.